-This guide has been written and produced by the Civil Service Employee Assistance Service (CSEAS).
+This guide has been written and produced by the Civil Service Employee Assistance Service (CSEAS) in 2019 and revised following consultations in 2021.

 The CSEAS would like to take this opportunity to thank those who generously gave their time and expert view, which helped to inform the content and structure of this document.